 I love pizza.
 Any kind of pizza.
 And I’m the kind of pizza lover who loves the pizza crust just as much as the pizza toppings.
 The crust is the main carrier for the toppings and is a very important part of the pizza in my opinion.
-You can have a thin and flexible crust, a flat and hard crust, or a stuffed crust.
-However, I think a good old fluffy, soft, yeasty pizza crust is what makes the ultimate traditional pizza crust.
+You can have a thin and flexible crust, a flat and firm crust, or a stuffed crust.
+However, I think a good ol’ fluffy, soft, yeasty pizza crust is what makes the ultimate traditional pizza crust.
 And this gluten-free fluffy pizza crust recipe was made with that in mind!
-I love whipping up a batch of this gluten-free pizza crust for Friday night pizza and enjoying a warm slice of pizza with a soft crust and melty cheese on top…. my mouth is watering!
+I love whipping up a batch of this gluten-free pizza crust for Friday night pizza and enjoying a warm slice of pizza with a soft crust and melty cheese on top…. my mouth is watering already!

 Modern Pioneer Recipe